One of the first things I thought about when buying my camper was how to keep it secure.

 Final Thoughts

-Realistically, what could stop someone from backing up to your camper, hitching up, and driving away with it?
+Realistically, what could stop someone from backing up to your camper, hitching up, and driving away?
 Depending on where you are, not much.
 If someone wants something bad enough, they’ll find a way to get it.
 There are some smart crooks out there, but staying two steps ahead of them can save you a lot of time and money.

-Whether you keep your camper at an RV park, campground, storage unit, a driveway, or one of the many storage facilities in a major city, always be diligent when it comes to RV security.
+Whether you keep your camper at an RV park, campground, storage unit, driveway, or one of the many storage facilities in a major city, always be diligent regarding RV security.

 This article was originally published in June 2020.
 It was updated and republished in January 2022.